open-data-courses/tree-based-models-in-r/slides/chapter3_01.md

 # Introduction to bagged trees

-Notes: Gabriela de Queiroz - Instructor

-In the first two chapters, we introduced decision trees.
+Notes: In the first two chapters, we introduced decision trees.

 As we've learned, one of the main drawbacks of decision trees is their high variance.
 Often a small change in the data can result in a very different series of splits, which can also make model interpretation somewhat precarious.